awsdocs/aws-doc-sdk-examples/ruby/example_code/ec2/README.md

 The quickest way to interact with this example code is to invoke a [Scenario](#Scenarios) from your command line.
 For example, `ruby some_scenario.rb` will invoke `some_scenario.rb`.

 <!--custom.instructions.end-->

+#### Hello Amazon EC2

+This example shows you how to get started using Amazon EC2.